enionsouza/leaderboard/README.md

-# Leaderboard - Milestone #2 (Hit the API)
+# Leaderboard
 The leaderboard website displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API service.

 ![Screenshot](./docs/Screenshot.png)

 ## Built With

-- HTML, CSS, JavaScript, & Webpack;
+- HTML, CSS, JavaScript, & Webpack
-- Visual Studio, Git, & GitHub;
+- Visual Studio, Git, & GitHub

+## Pre-requisites

+- NodeJs (v.
+14.17)
+- Git

+## Live Demo

+A live demo for this project can be found in [this link](https://enionsouza.github.io/leaderboard/dist/).

 ## Getting Started

-To run this project, you only need a computer with a browser (like Google Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari, etc.) installed, and follow these steps:
+To run this project, you only need a computer with a browser installed, and follow these steps:

 1. In your terminal, in the folder of your preference, type the following bash command to clone this repository: